 Here's the critical nuance: there is limited direct clinical evidence showing garlic reduces prostate size or significantly improves urinary flow in men with BPH.

 Garlic may support overall systemic health.
-That’s different from structurally addressing prostate enlargement.
-Sensation ≠ Structural correction.
+That's different from structurally addressing prostate enlargement.
+Sensation does not equal structural correction.

 Garlic can be a smart dietary habit — but it's not a prostate-specific intervention with strong clinical support for shrinking the gland or restoring urinary flow.